 by Christine Gralow

-Note: Republishing this article originally published May 19, 2018, because of renewed interest in the U.N. letter from the Hawai'ian community in this U.N. letter.
+Note: I am republishing this article, originally published on May 19, 2018, because there has been renewed interest from the Hawai'ian community in this U.N. letter.
 Also see recent news on David Keanu Sai from Ian Lind's blog.
-The legitimacy of the DeZayas U.N. letter stands, despite Sai's recent legal troubles. -CG
+The authenticity of the deZayas letter stands, despite Sai's recent legal troubles. -CG

 In the letter, dated February 18, 2018, deZayas wrote, "I have come to understand that the lawful political status of the Hawaiian Islands is that of a sovereign nation-state in continuity; but a nation-state that is under a strange form of occupation by the United States resulting from an illegal military occupation and a fraudulent annexation."

 DeZayas addressed this letter to Hawai'i First Circuit Court Judges Gary Chang and Jeannette Castagnetti.
 Chang presides over Hawai'i's Land and Tax Appeal Court.
 Castagnetti presided over the contentious Nelson v.
 Hawaiian Homes Commission case, in which she ordered the Hawai'i State Legislature to pay the Dept. of Hawaiian Home Lands $28 million in 2016.

 "To call this (U.N.) document 'remarkable' is an understatement," said David Keanu Sai.